 bplaut AT stanford.edu

-I am a third-year PhD student at Stanford University
+I am a fourth-year PhD student at Stanford University

 in the Computer Science Department.
 I am fortunate to be advised by Ashish Goel and supported by an NSF Graduate Research Fellowship.

 I am broadly interested in the intersection of economics and computation.
-My recent work has included mechanism design, markets, resource allocation, and fair division.
+My recent work has focused on market design, mechanism design, public decision-making, and fair division.

 - A Goel, R Hulett, B Plaut.
 Markets Beyond Nash Welfare for Leontief Utilities.
-Working paper.
+WINE 2019.

 - B Plaut, T Roughgarden, Communication Complexity of Discrete Fair Division.
 SODA 2019.

 - N Garg, A Goel, B Plaut.
 Markets for Public Decision-making.
 WINE 2018.